UMD-Wave-Chaos/RCM_Measurements/README.md

 Experimental Setup
 ==========================================================================================
-The wave chaotic cavity used for the experiment is an old vacuum chamber that has been turned into a reverberation chamber to act as an electromagnetic cavity with a volume of 1.92 cubic meters.
+The wave chaotic cavity used for the experiment is a vacuum chamber that has been repurposed into a reverberation chamber to act as an electromagnetic cavity with a volume of 1.92 cubic meters.
 A mode stirrer is used to generate different realizations and collect statistics.

 The S parameters of the cavity are measured with a PNA-X N5241A vector network analyzer in a 2-port measurements configuration.
 In the nominal setup, port 1 is connected to an X-band horn antenna at the far end of the cavity and port 2 is connected to a loop antenna at the bottom of the cavity.